theutkarshsoni/regula-be/README.md

 - Added a **PostgreSQL trigger** to auto-update updated_at → ensures timestamp accuracy without relying on logic.
 - Future plan: log before/after diffs in audit table → gold for compliance reviews and incident tracing.

+## Handling Failed Rule Runs: Ensuring Honest Audit Trails

+- Initially, rule runs were marked `"running"` and updated to `"completed"` at the end.
+- Discovered a gap: if the process crashed, the run would stay stuck as `"running"`, misleading auditors.
+- Fixed it by marking runs as `"failed"` with a `finished_at` timestamp on error.
+- This ensures the audit trail tells the truth: some rules passed, others failed, and both outcomes are visible.
+- Future enhancement: add monitoring to auto-flag stale `"running"` runs and trigger retries.

 ---